chen42/slides/genetics_oud.md

 <p id=cite>Nelson, et al., Mol Psychiatry, 2016</p>

-Note: Our GWAS analyses compared the ODE group (N=1167 opioid dependent daily injectors) to a group characterized as having opioid use with impeded progression (OUIP) that combined non-dependent opioid misusers (N=88; 69.3% reporting heroin use) and opioid dependent individuals without a history of daily injection (N=73).
+Note: this  GWAS analyses compared the ODE group (N=1167 opioid dependent daily injectors) to a group characterized as having opioid use with impeded progression (OUIP) that combined non-dependent opioid misusers (N=88; 69.3% reporting heroin use) and opioid dependent individuals without a history of daily injection (N=73).

 ---
 ## Multi trait analysis of GWAS